open-horizon-services/demo-in-a-box-edgelake/README.md

 ## Usage

-Run `make connect` to SSH to the first agent VM.
+Run `make connect` to SSH to the first agent VM in _unicycle_ configuration.
+For all other configurations, specify the "VMNAME" as an argument: `make connect VMNAME=agent3`.
 The credentials can be set by running `export $(cat agent-install.cfg)`.
 To test that the installation is configured and working, run the following commands:

 ```shell
 hzn version